Howuhh/sac-n-jax/README.md

-# SAC with Q-Ensemble for Offfline RL
+# SAC with Q-Ensemble for Offline RL

 Single-file SAC-N [1] implementation on jax & flax.
 10x faster than SAC-N on pytorch from CORL [2].